atwoodmachine/quake2-final-project/README.md

 ### Modifiers

-To shake up the game a little, you may be occasionally afflicted with a random modifier.
+To shake up the game a little, you will be afflicted with a random modifier upon entering a level.
 These modifiers may have beneficial or deleterious effects.
 I'll keep these modifiers a surprise for now, but they are detailed in the "testing" section below.

 ### Testing
 You may use the console command "shrine" to allow yourself to make health and mana sacrifices.<br>